Martin Elkort: Early life and education

 Born in the Bronx, New York City, in a Jewish family originally from Slovakia, the son of Lewis Elkort and Esther Kronenberg, and the grandson of Herman Elkort who was born as Ilkovics, Martin Elkort grew up during the Great Depression.
-At the age of 15, he suffered a bout with polio and spent four months in the hospital.
-When he returned home, his parents gave him his first Ciroflex, a twin-lens reflex camera, that cost them about a week’s salary.
+At the age of 15, he contracted polio and spent four months in the hospital.
+When he returned home, his parents gave him his first Ciroflex, a twin-lens reflex camera, that cost them about a week's salary.

 Photographic career

 Elkort took his first professional photograph at the age of 10 while on a car trip with his parents to Baltimore.
 During the trip, he took photographs of flooded streets.
 The Baltimore Sun purchased his photographs of flood scenes and featured one of them on its front page.
 After his recovery from polio, he set out around Manhattan taking pictures of whatever interested him.

-Elkort was a member of New York Photo League from 1948–1951; an editorial associate and contributor to New Mexico Magazine in 1957; a founding member in 2002 of Los Angeles League of Photographers (LALOP); a contributing editor and contributed photographs to Rangefinder Magazine in 2006; and a member of the Photography Arts Council at Los Angeles County Museum of Art.
+Elkort was a member of New York Photo League from 1948 to 1951; an editorial associate and contributor to New Mexico Magazine in 1957; a founding member in 2002 of Los Angeles League of Photographers (LALOP); a contributing editor and contributed photographs to Rangefinder Magazine in 2006; and a member of the Photography Arts Council at Los Angeles County Museum of Art.